Mightyfrong/gallifreyan-translation-helper/README.md

 ## DarkIfaerie'S

 With one glyph for every character of the english alphabet DarkIFaerie's gallifreyan is more or less another font.
-The small difference making it a system is arranging the characters in a circle and reading clockwise.
+The small difference considering it a system is arranging the characters in a circle and reading clockwise.

 Supported characters are `[a-z]`, uppercase will be converted.